hugo-vrijswijk/tgtg/README.md

 $ docker run -it --rm ghcr.io/hugo-vrijswijk/tgtg:latest auth
 ```

-The command will guide you through obtaining your user ID and refresh token.
+The command will guide you through obtaining your refresh token.

 ### Installation